SumanAsim22/booklog-web-project/README.md

-# Booklog - Book Blog App
+# Booklog - book blog app

 ## Description
 Welcome to the Booklog application!
 This project is a simple web application designed as a book blogging app.